bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-updates-stratum-v2.md

 Jonas: 00:15:19

-Maybe moving on, the next topic would be, and I'll reference Paul Itoi's Three Hats Problem blog post, which he talks about the sysadmin just having too many responsibilities and too much power.
+Maybe moving on, the next topic would be, and I'll reference Paul Erdős' Three Hats Problem blog post, which he talks about the sysadmin just having too many responsibilities and too much power.
 And so he does point to the validated Lightning signer as a possible solution there.
 And that's something you've been pretty involved with.
 So can you tell us more about, yeah, what's going on there?